 - Use metrics to analyze the dynamics of the workflow, such as how it changes weekly or monthly.

 - Instead of constantly interrupting the work, having multiple measurement periods can help determine the exact progress of the project.
 Doing so can give teams a better understanding of the problem, which causes the development team to waste time.

 - If the project metrics do not provide valuable insights for reaching the team goals, stop using them.
 It suggests that you have chosen metrics that are not aligned with the goals or have no value to your project.

 - The various metrics should be the subject of regular meetings and discussions among the team members.
 These sessions can help the team identify ways to improve the efficiency of the work processes.

-- Do not try to use too many metrics as they will just bury you in numbers.
-Instead, select a few carefully selected metrics that will provide more detailed insights.
+- Do not try to use too many metrics, as they will just bury you in numbers.
+Instead, select a few carefully selected metrics to get more detailed insights.

 - Having a clear understanding of the various elements of your strategy can help you make informed decisions and improve your organization's performance.
 If you see a positive trend in the implementation of a certain measure, but the associated objective still remains the same, then it’s time to review the strategy and make changes.

 One of the most important factors that businesses consider when implementing a strategy is the ability to visualize their data in a way that provides deep insights.
 This is especially true when dealing with multiple KPIs.

 The ability to visualize data to get deep insights is crucial for businesses.
 It can help understand important data points and make informed decisions.